andrewharmellaw/andrewharmellaw.github.com/_posts/2021-03-27-the-organisation-as-collection-of-services.md

 <BR/>

 That's it for now.
 In my following posts I want to look at various organisations and organisational styles and see how these services might map onto them.
+The next one takes these services as a lens and [looks at a descripton of the "Silicon Valley Autonomous-Engineer Model" with all its pros and cons]({% post_url 2021-04-07-org-as-services-article-crit %}).

 <!--Joe Schrag: It might be interesting to think around which are directly important to the members and which are a byproduct of the org.
 For example, for the individual,  the need for community is huge, especially with shared purpose.
 To need others and to be needed.
 To be a contributor to the tribe.
 Seems like that could be 1 + 6 (skills + constitution).
 On the other hand, I would argue 5 (coordination) is not directly as important to the individual, but needed in an org.